 The following is an example of how monthly premiums increase based on an applicant’s age.

-These estimates, provided by a Mutual of Omaha calculator, assume a single female in New York is applying for coverage of $5,000 a month for 36 months.
+These estimates, provided by a Mutual of Omaha calculator, assume a single female in Manhattan is applying for coverage of $5,000 a month for 36 months.

 While most policies are designed to have level premiums, there is no guarantee they won’t go up, Ardleigh says.
 Premiums may also depend upon whether someone is buying insurance as part of a couple and what elimination period is included in the policy.
 The elimination period is the amount of time that must pass after you begin needing care before benefits are paid.